-In order to ensure that tenants had time to close-up their offices and transition to remote work, Faisal Abid, Director of Property Management, closely assisted organizations with their planning during this critical time.
-While the building was closed, our Property Management team rotated an on-site skeleton crew and maintained advanced cleaning procedures to ensure the safety of tenants that needed continued to access their offices.
+In order to ensure that tenants had time to close-up their offices and transition to remote work, Faisal Abid, Director of Property Services, closely assisted organizations with their planning during this critical time.
+While the building was closed, our Property Services team rotated an on-site skeleton crew and maintained advanced cleaning procedures to ensure the safety of tenants that needed continued to access their offices.

 Like the rest of the NonProfit Center tenants, TSNE’s nearly 70 employees began the transition to remote work at the start of this crisis in March.
 We implemented a rapid response team comprised of cross-departmental leadership to discuss not only how to adjust to this new normal, but also how to manage and maintain the NonProfit Center.
 Some issues were more straightforward, such as finding the best ways to ensure that the building was a safe and well-sanitized place for essential working staff.
 Other issues required a different approach – keeping tenants informed through regular and timely communication.

 As the situation continued to shift and evolve, local, state, and federal guidelines continued to change, often leaving employees with questions on how best to stay safe.
 TSNE sought to distill the often confusing and sometimes conflicting regulations, best practices, and health and safety protocols into easily digestible and implementable lists to help keep tenants and employees, no matter where they were, safe and informed.
 Soon after launching a comprehensive communications initiative, these regular updates were shared with all NonProfit Center tenants and made available on our website.